vishal2github/noJava/Theoretical_Notes/Loop.md

 ### **while construct**

-+ Define loop by using "while" when no of iterations are unknown/variable.
++ Define loop by using "while" when number of iterations are unknown/variable.

 <br>

 ### **do-while construct**

-+ Define loop by using "while" when no of iterations are unknown/variable.
++ Define loop by using "while" when number of iterations are unknown/variable.

 + In this case loop will be executed atleast once.